-"Yes thank you, Steve.
-Sue would like to see the process in action to see around the red herrings," Stan accepted.
+"Yes, thank you, Steve, Sue would like to see the process in action to see past the red herrings," Stan accepted.

-"Well that's one project you can take on, Tom suggests that if we were to discover a hyperspace drive, a treatment like this perhaps could protect the voyagers from the harmful relativity effects," Senior advised.
+"That's one project you can take on, Tom suggests that if we were to discover a hyperspace drive, a treatment like this perhaps should protect the voyagers from the harmful relativity effects," Senior advised.

 "I will write some ideas and send them to you; it will take a while to assimilate what I have learnt this afternoon," Sue considered.

-"I will look forward to that, which is the reason that Stan invited you up here, I have heard a lot of good things about you and your work," Steven observed, "Just organise with Stan any time you want to visit.
+"I will look forward to that, which is the reason that Stan invited you up here, I have heard a lot of good things about you and your work," Steven observed, "Organise with Stan any time you want to visit.
 Very nice to have met you."